Take time to check your oil tank

-‘Clean-up’ costs of an oil spill can be significant and are not always covered by household insurance policies.
+‘Clean-up’ costs of an oil spill can be very high and are not always covered by household insurance policies.

 If you find a problem it should be fixed as soon as possible.

-You can find more details about what you should do on this page:
+You can find more details about what you should do at this link:

 If you notice a drop in oil level, don’t assume that oil has been stolen.
 Leaks of underground fuel lines can often be happening for some time before oil contamination can be seen.

 Oil leaks or spills